al-caveman/cavemancms/content_raw/occam/article.md

 definition  :necessary
 text        :For a thing $a$ to be necessary, there must be a senario $s$ where
-             $a$ has maximum utility over other things.
+             $a$ has maximum utility over its alternative things.

 definition  :utility
 text        :For any scenario $s$, and for any pair of things $a$ and $b$,